 Aside from making life simpler for Sabbath observant Jews at the area's universities (including the University of Pennsylvania and Drexel University), the eruv provides key conveniences to patients and their families at the Hospital of the University of Pennsylvania (HUP) and the Children's Hospital of Philadelphia (CHOP).
 Also, we hope that the presence of an Eruv will attract families into the University City area, building up a community of graduate and post-graduate families.

 All donations are fully tax deductible and are greatly appreciated.

 To make a donation, please email us, or click the button below to donate securely though PayPal

 Our Eruv relies on volunteers to check the Eruv each Friday morning before the Sabbath to ensure that the Eruv has not had any breaks.
 Students and others who rely on the Eruv each week are especially encouraged to become Eruv Checking Volunteers.

-To become a volunteer, email us or email Rebecca Slochowsky, our President.
+To become a volunteer, email us or email Ariel Sasson, our President.